-During the six months ended December 31, 2020, the Company incurred a loss of \$640,137 and used \$471,283 cash in operating activities.
+During the three months ended March 31, 2021, the Company incurred a loss of \$522,452 and used \$458,236 cash in operating activities.
 Operating losses in relation to exploration activities is expected to continue for the foreseeable future.
-The Company's ability to continue operations in the normal course of business remains dependent the Company's ability to secure additional financing through the issuance of additional equity or debt.
+The Company's ability to continue operations in the normal course of business is dependent on several factors, including the operating of its mineral property, as well as the ability to secure additional financing through the issuance of additional equity or debt.
 However, there is no certainty that the Company will raise sufficient funds to conduct further exploration and development of its mineral property.

-In addition, the current outbreak of COVID-19 has caused significant disruption to global economic conditions which may adversely impact the Company's results.
+In addition, the current outbreak of COVID-19 has caused a significant disruption to global economic conditions which may adversely impact the Company's results.
 Moreover, COVID-19 has potential negative impacts on the stock markets, which could adversely impact the Company's ability to raise capital.